ppy/osu-wiki/wiki/Tournaments/OWC/2025/en.md

 ## Organisation

 The osu!
-World Cup 2025 is run by the [osu! team](/wiki/People/osu!_team) and various community members.
+World Cup 2025 was run by the [osu! team](/wiki/People/osu!_team) and various community members.

 | Position | Member(s) |
 | :-- | :-- |